Srugim: Production

-Laizy Shapiro and Havvaah Deevon became acquainted while studying in the Ma'ale School of Television, Film and the Arts.
+Laizy Shapiro and Havvaah Deevon became acquainted while studying in the Ma'aleh School of Television, Film and the Arts.
 In 2005, the Gesher Multicultural Film Fund announced its intention to create a picture about religious-secular relations and held a contest for a script.
 Shapiro and Deevon submitted a treatment for a romantic comedy about a relationship between a bachelor living in Ramat Gan and a young settler from Hebron.
 Shapiro told her he had a similar idea already in his second year in Ma'ale, in 2000.
 Their entry was rejected, but they met Jonathan Aroch, a veteran producer, who served as their mentor during the competition.
 Aroch suggested they write another outline.
 Their second script concerned a religious single from Jerusalem named Nati, who is frustrated with dating and has resolved to give it only another year and then marry the first woman he encounters.
 This second entry was also declined.
 Shapiro and Divon returned to their regular jobs.

 A year later, Aroch contacted both again, suggesting they make a television series about the religious singles scene in Jerusalem, the so-called "Katamon swamp" or "marsh".
-A real sociological phenomenon, the "swamp" is a large concentration of middle-class Religious Zionist men and women who remain unmarried at a relatively advanced age, a trend causing much strain in their society.
+A real sociological phenomenon, the "swamp" is a large concentration of middle-class Orthodox men and women who remain unmarried at a relatively advanced age, a trend causing much strain in their society.
 Divon and Shapiro created a basic outline for a show, and conceived of the five main characters.
 They planned to name the series, Kovshei Katamon ("Conquerors of Katamon"), which is the name of one of the area's main streets and a reference to the neighborhood's "conquest" by members of the "swamp".
 The studios refused to accept the title.
 On 20 July 2006, Ma'ariv first reported about contacts between Aroch and the television companies of Keshet and Yes, concerning the future purchase of the series, labeled under the working title Sex v'ha'Ir haQdosha ("Sex and the Holy City").
 It was reported that due to the high production costs expected, the companies considered broadcasting it first on satellite and later on terrestrial television, to ensure maximal revenues.